FrewtyPebbles/Software-Renderer-Python-and-CPP-Library/readme.md

 This is a 3d rendering library for python written in c++.
 Right now it only has a software renderer, but I am working on an opengl renderer.

-As for the future of this project, I hope to turn it into a game engine and general 3d rendering library.
+As for the future of this project, I hope to turn it into a game engine and general 3d rendering tool.

-Here are some rendering tests using this library and PIL as a render medium:
+Here are some rendering tests using this library:

 successfull application window test with keyboard control input: